odoo/odoo/doc/howtos/rdtraining/relations.rst

         :alt: Property

 In our real estate module, we want to define the concept of property type.
 A property type is, for example, a house or an apartment.
-Indeed, it is a standard business need to categorize the properties according to their type, in particular to refine the filtering.
+It is a standard business need to categorize the properties according to their type, in particular to refine the filtering.

 A property can have **one** type, but the same type can be assigned on **many** properties: